torvalds/linux/Documentation/security/tpm/tpm_ffa_crb.rst

 - If a TPM service is discovered by FF-A, the probe() function in the tpm_crb_ffa driver runs, and the driver initializes.

-- The probing and initialization of the Linux CRB driver is triggered by the discovery of a TPM advertised via ACPI.
+- The probing and initialization of the GNU/Linux CRB driver is triggered by the discovery of a TPM advertised via ACPI.
 The CRB driver can detect the type of TPM through the ACPI 'start' method.
 The start method for Arm FF-A was defined in TCG ACPI v1.4 [4]_.